Support us

 Gallery Images

-The Eat Wood Green delivery team is made up of a partnership between The Ubele Initiative CIC, Black Rootz, Haringey Council and the Wood Green BID supported by the GLA High Streets for All fund.
-In addition we are forging partnerships with local organisations to deliver our educational and wellbeing programs.
+The Eat Wood Green team is made up of a partnership between The Ubele Initiative CIC, Black Rootz, Haringey Council and is supported by the GLA High Streets for All fund.

 News & Blog